 6. Make Your Paragraphs And Your Sentences Short

-Long form content doesn’t need to have long paragraphs.
-You are not Leo Tolstoy and we aren’t living in the 19th century.
+Long-form content doesn’t need to have long paragraphs.
+You are not Leo Tolstoy and we weren’t living in the 19th century.

-If your post is long, people are not going to read if you write extremely long sentences and paragraphs.
+If your post is long, people are not going to read if you write incredibly long sentences and paragraphs.
 Keep breaking the line after 3 sentences at least.

 Let me ask you this: which of the posts below you are going to read first?